Modern Healthcare is a complicated and oftentimes confusing business

 Exclusions: Medical services or items not covered by a health plan.

-Exclusive Provider Organization (EPO): A health plan, such as Encircle EPO, that has similar characteristics to an HMO or PPO plan.
+Exclusive Provider Organization (EPO): A health plan that has similar characteristics to an HMO or PPO plan.

 Explanation of Benefits: A statement sent to patients summarizing the payment made by a health plan to a medical provider.